![]() |

 self-declared enemies of the United States and Israel planeloads of cash later

-used to finance terrorist groups in the very heart of Israel.
+used to finance terrorist groups at the very gates of Israel.
 Blumenthal, a

 Jew, has not rushed to point out the obvious failings of Obama’s Iran policy.
 The